psaxioti/OpenTRIM/README.md

 Iradina++ offers the following components:

+- A GUI tool to configure, run and evaluate simulations
-- A command line program for running simulations
+- A command line program for batch operations
-- A shared library with all the C++ ion transport code, which can be linked to by external applications
+- A C++ library with all the ion transport code, which can be linked to by external applications
-- A library of C++ classes for screened Coulomb scattering calculations
+- A C++ library for screened Coulomb scattering calculations
-- A shared library containing tables of electronic stopping data
+- A C++ library for electronic stopping calculations

 Documentation can be found here: https://ir2-lab.gitlab.io/iradinapp